trailofbits/deepstate/README.md

 Build:

 - CMake
-- GCC with multilib support
+- GCC and G++ with multilib support
 - Python 2.7
 - Setuptools